-Based on IEA data (2016), (see the first figure in Hoax 1 – Global warming is caused by oil palm plantations) the Indonesian people are not the largest GHG-emission contributors as compared with people in other countries.
+Based on IEA data (2016), (Table) the Indonesian people are not the largest GHG-emission contributors as compared with people in other countries.
 The emissions of the Indonesian people are actually classified as among the lowest in the world.

 The countries with the largest per capita emissions are Qatar, Kuwait, Luxemburg, Saudi Arabia and the United States whose per capita emission is over 16 ton of CO2.
 The per capita emission of the Indonesian people is classified as low, namely 1.7 tons of CO2, only about one 10th of the emissions of the people of the United States.
 The Indonesian per capita emission is even much lower than the average emission of the global population, below the average of European people and below the average of the people in OECD and Non-OECD countries.